 AJ joined Watsi on March 12th, 2013.
 Eight years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-AJ's most recent donation traveled 8,600 miles to support Sa, a 36-year-old from Thailand, to fund ovarian cancer treatment.
+AJ's most recent donation traveled 8,500 miles to support Shantel, a 5-year-old girl from Kenya, to fund fracture repair surgery.

 AJ has funded healthcare for 125 patients in 13 countries.